furqan-shah2/ML-classification-numerical-data/index.md

     ## Detection Prevalence   0.2538   0.1377   0.6085
     ## Balanced Accuracy      0.6090   0.5164   0.6192

-## Step 5: Conclusion
+## Conclusion

-The focus of this tutorial is to demonstrate how to implement a classification model using numerical data.
-The model can be further optimized by incorporating additional factors (such as team performance, year effects, etc.), but for now, the goal is to show you the process so you can apply it to your own context.
+This tutorial provide a simple context to implement machine learning classification using numerical predictors.
+The focus of this tutorial is not on accuracy but rather on providing a basic example with code for learning and experimentation.
+The model can be further optimized by incorporating additional factors (such as team performance, year effects, etc.) and can be adopted to one’s own research contexts/settings.

-For example, in accounting research, this method can be adapted to classify the tone of narratives in financial disclosures or categorize different reporting themes.
-We are not aiming for high accuracy here but rather to provide a basic example for learning and experimentation.